 Tensitron TR meters can be equipped with different contact elements to easily measure tension in a wide variety of applications.
 TR units come standard with V-grooved pulleys for measuring wire and filaments.
 For special applications, such as thin tapes and webs, braided material, or tow, equip your meter with scooped, cylindrical, or flanged contact elements by ordering an “R” Custom Roller Option:

 |-R (Cylindrical)||Custom Roller Option: Cylindrical.
 Available in ½” or 1” width.
 Recommended for flat material.
 Allows for testing the edge of a wide strip.|

 |-R (Scooped)||Custom Roller Option: Scooped.
 Recommended for braided or “loose” material.
 Avoids snags and keeps material spread evenly.|

 |-R (Flanged)||Custom Roller Option: Flanged.
 Recommended for flat material.
 Edges prevent sliding.|

 All Trigger Tension Meters have a dial face that use the black numbers in the first revolution of the pointer and red numbers in the second revolution.
-Tension readings (in red print) beyond the first revolution of the dial are for reference only.

 |Model Number||Dial - First Revolution (Black numbers)|